 - 1. Examinations are assessed with grades on the scale 0.0 10.0, accurate to one decimal point, where a 5.5 is the lowest pass grade.
 Practical tests may be assessed with a 'pass' or 'fail'.
 Also sufficient results of examinations taken in the context of an international exchange at a foreign university will be displayed with a 'pass'.
 A programme component has been passed only if the examinations of all courses that are part of that programme component have been passed.
-Tests assessed with a 'pass' or 'fail' cannot be averaged nor included in the GPA calculation. - Results on tests may have to be rounded off and/or averaged in order to arrive at a result for an examination.
-The default rules for doing so are - test grades are averaged weighted on the basis of the credits, if specified; - grades for tests are always rounded off to one decimal before subsequent calculations are made (hence, a 5.45 will become a 5.5, a 6.95 will become a 7.0, a 5.44 will become a 5.4, etc.). - 3.
+Tests assessed with a 'pass' or 'fail' cannot be averaged nor included in the GPA calculation. - 2.
+If grades have to be rounded off and averaged within a course, or between examination parts or to determine the GPA or the classification the following rules apply by default: - grades are averaged according to the weighted average of the credits, where the average is rounded to one decimal place, which are rounded, so 5.45 is rounded to 5.5, a 6.95 a 7.0 a 5.44 a 5.4, etc.; - if examination parts are assessed on the basis of more than one examination, then the rule applies that the examination parts are always rounded off to one decimal before subsequent calculations are made. - 3.
 If the examination is assessed on the basis of more than one test, no final grade for the examination will be calculated if one of the test grades is lower than a 5.5.
 In that case the candidate has failed the examination.
 Tests that can be taken only once per academic year, most likely practical tests such as case reports and team assignments, are exempted from this rule. - 4.
 In case the course manual for a particular course holds additional or other rules to those stated under paragraph 2 and 3, these rules are only valid if published at least two months ahead of the date of a test and under written approval of the Examination Board.
 If these latter provisos are not met the default rules under paragraph 2 and 3 continue to apply. - 5.
 Examination results are registered centrally by the Department for Exam Administration RSM. - 6.
 In derogation from the previous paragraphs of this article, results of examinations taken in the context of an international exchange are established under the authority and responsibility of the foreign university.